 Melt the butter and 1 cup firmly packed brown sugar together in a pan over low heat.
 You can also add 1 teaspoon of vanilla extract if you would like to give the toffee a light vanilla flavor.
 Whisk often during this step.

-When the brown sugar and butter are fully incorporated, increase the heat and cook over medium heat while constantly whisking.
+Incorporate the butter and brown sugar then increase the heat and cook over medium heat while constantly whisking.
 When the mixture starts to bubble and rise, keep whisking for about 3 minutes.
 The consistency should resemble very stretchy taffy.

 Place the matzo on to a rimmed baking sheet lined with parchment paper.
 Use a spatula to take some of the hot toffee mixture and apply it to the matzo.
 This worked best for me when I used the spatula kind of like a paint brush and painted the hot toffee on to the matzo.
-When the toffee has been fully applied, sprinkle semi sweet chocolate chips and pecans over the top.
+Sprinkle semi sweet chocolate chips and pecans over the top after the toffee is fully applied.

 Bake at 350ºF for 5 minutes.
 This is just enough time to melt the chocolate chips.
 If you see the toffee start to bubble slightly, this is ok.